It looks like surrogacy could be an amazing option for you!

-Fertility clinics specialize in facilitate the IVF process.
-This involves retrieving the egg from the intended mother or egg donor, and then transferring the embryo to the surrogate.
+Fertility clinics specialize in facilitating the IVF process.
+This involves retrieving the egg from the intended mother or egg donor and then transferring the embryo to the surrogate.

 When fertility clinics fulfill the roles listed above, they are an incredible part of your surrogacy journey.
 However, there can be pitfalls when a fertility clinic becomes your sole provider of surrogacy services.

 Fertility clinics are a necessary resource when you reach the medical stage of your surrogacy process.
 But beyond that, they may not have the expertise on the inner workings of the relationship between surrogates and intended parents.
 They may not be able to support you in ways that surrogacy agencies can.